TexasInstruments/edgeai-tensorlab/README.md

 ### BEVDet

 BEVDet has been trained and validated with egdgeai-mmdetection3d.
 Data preparation, training and testing of BEVDet can be found in [BEVDet](./projects/BEVDet/README.md).

-### BEVFormer

-BEVFormer has been trained and validated with egdgeai-mmdetection3d.
-Data preparation, training and testing of BEVFormer can be found in [BEVFormer](./projects/BEVFormer/README.md).

 ### FCOS3D